 Pascal has been working in the communications and information systems industry for Defense and Civil customers.
 He started his career as a Software Engineer and held several positions in the military radio communication domain and led the Software Defined Radio activity.
 Then he moved to the Air Traffic Management Domain where he was managing the European programs portfolio and the OneSky Australia Program.
 He is now leading the International Cyber Defense Solutions Business.

-Dr. Waël Kanoun is of Executive Director of Cyber Defense Solutions business line in Thales in the Middle East, and International Lead of the Cybersecurity for Ground Transportation vertical at Thales.
-Previously, Waël held the position of Head of R&D Cyber Security, while working at Nokia Bell Labs.
-His experience spans various OT and IT systems for critical infrastructures such as telecom, ground transportation, defense, utilities (electricity & water), public safety, etc. His work is extensively published (+20) in peer-reviewed international conferences and journals and led to +10 patent applications.
-He has served on review committees of several international conferences and journals and has given cybersecurity lectures in French Universities and Graduate Schools.
-He holds a PhD and master’s degree in information and Cyber security from Telecom Bretagne, France.
+Dr. Waël Kanoun is the Executive Director of Cyber Defence Solutions business line (SIX/CDS) at Thales for the Middle East region.
+Previously, Waël held the position of Head of Cyber R&D at Nokia Bell Labs and Alcatel-Lucent in Paris.
+His experience spans across various verticals such as telecom, IT/OT, ground transportation, aviation, defence, utilities (electricity & water), etc. His work is extensively published (+20) in peer-reviewed international conferences and journals and led to +10 patent applications.
+He also served as visiting lecturer at several French Universities and Engineering/Graduate Schools.
+He holds a PhD and Master’s degree in Information and Cyber security from Institut Mines-Télécom Atlantique (previously ENST-Bretagne), France.

 The lab environment within the DCIPark was established, to provide high quality hands-on cyber security training to public and private sector clients, along with providing a technology facility that academic organizations can utilize, in pursuit of their research and innovation goals.
 A list of conferences, trainings, scenario-based courses and more, can all be found within the Cyber Node course catalogue.